apparentorder/farssh/README.md

 Then configure your browser to use a SOCKS proxy on `localhost`, port 1080.

+Remember to terminate the FarSSH session using `^C` when done.

 ### SSH mode

-If you need a shell inside your VPC, run
+If you just need a shell inside your VPC, run
 ```
 farssh ssh
 ```